 Now, let’s go in on ‘Brazilian’ Jiu-jitsu…

 First off, what that ignoramus of a Black man who called Tariq’s show didn’t know, is Brazil has the second largest concentration of Black people in it, outside of Africa.

 So whenever you talk about Brazilians, you’re talking about Black people.

 Now, I think by now, especially with the previous information, it’s fairly easy to see where Jiu-Jitsu’s grappling techniques come from.
 And I also think it's common knowledge that the most recognizably African martial art comes out of Brazil.
 And that martial art is called ‘Capoeira’.
-This circular-motioned fighting style is the most direct descendent of Hip-Hop’s break-dancing, and has its roots in the ancient Congo.
+And this circular-motioned fighting style is what most directly influenced the creation of Hip-Hop’s break-dancing.
+On top of that, Capoeira has its roots in the ancient Congo.
 It combines elements of dance, acrobatics and music, and is now very popular with white folks in keeping with their themes of cultural theft.

 So I’ve said all that to say, or at least to reiterate, that Black people created not just some of the world's arts, but ALL of them.
 Additionally, we not only created some of the world's sciences—but ALL of the world’s sciences.
 And you don’t have to take my word for it, just research any science long enough and you’ll eventually find our people at its genesis.